With these business electricity savings tips, you’ll save money on your electricity bill. And that’s savings that can go right to your bottom line!

 How can Manufacturing Facilities Save on Electricity Bills?

-One of the best ways to save on electricity in a manufacturing facility (or even in an office) is to reduce your peak demand.
+One of the best ways to save on electricity in a manufacturing facility is to reduce your peak demand.
 Any company with a demand meter needs to be aware of how their peak demand impacts their bill.
 Basically, your peak demand, or the time when your energy usage is at its highest, sets certain delivery charges on your bill.

 - Shave your Peak Demand.
 Many businesses have what’s called a demand meter.
 You pay a demand charge based on your peak demand during the month (highest usage recorded over any single 15-minute period during the month).
 On especially hot days, focus on energy conservation to reduce your demand charges.
 You can help reduce your demand by staggering work shifts or staggering your factory equipment start-up.